John Brown (wide receiver)

-John Brown (born April 3, 1990), nicknamed "Smokey" or "Smoke," is an American football wide receiver who is a free agent.
-He played college football at Pittsburg State and was drafted by the Arizona Cardinals in the third round of the 2014 NFL Draft.
-He has also played for the Baltimore Ravens and the Jacksonville Jaguars.
+John Brown (born April 3, 1990), nicknamed "Smokey" or "Smoke," is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Pittsburg State Gorillas and was selected by the Arizona Cardinals in the third round of the 2014 NFL draft.
+He also played for the Baltimore Ravens, Buffalo Bills, Denver Broncos, Jacksonville Jaguars, and Tampa Bay Buccaneers.

-High school career
+Early life

 A native of Homestead, Florida, Brown attended Homestead High School, where he played high school football.
 He was named an All-Dade County selection as a senior in 2007.

 College career

+Mars Hill

 In 2008, Brown enrolled at Mars Hill College in Mars Hill, North Carolina.
-Brown was named the SAC Freshman of the Year, after catching 27 passes for 619 yards and seven touchdowns while leading the team with 1,472 all-purpose yards.
+Brown was named the South Atlantic Conference (SAC) Freshman of the Year, after catching 27 passes for 619 yards and seven touchdowns while leading the team with 1,472 all-purpose yards.
 Due to academic troubles, he sat out the 2009 season before transferring to Coffeyville Community College in 2010, but he was redshirted.

 Unable to play at Coffeyville, Brown considered a transfer to MidAmerica Nazarene University, where his half-brother James Walker had played.
 Before Brown and Walker could play together, however, Walker was shot multiple times in July 2010 and died in April 2011 from his injuries.
 Walker's ailing condition and eventual demise motivated Brown to keep playing football despite his past hardships, and he eventually earned a scholarship to play for Pittsburg State University.

+Pittsburg State

-In 2011, he was a second-team AP Little All-American as all-purpose player while leading Pittsburg State to the NCAA Division II National Championship.
-He was named first-team All-MIAA as kick returner and second-team All-MIAA as a wide receiver after he led his team with 61 receptions for 1,216 yards and 12 touchdowns.
+In 2011, he was a second-team Associated Press (AP) Little All-American as all-purpose player while leading Pittsburg State to the NCAA Division II National Championship.
+He was named first-team All-Mid-America Intercollegiate Athletics Association (MIAA) as kick returner and second-team All-MIAA as a wide receiver after he led his team with 61 receptions for 1,216 yards and 12 touchdowns.
 In 2012, he was named a first-team AP Little All-American as an all-purpose player, and first-team All-MIAA as kick returner and wide receiver.
 He was named the MIAA and the NCAA Division II National Special Teams Player of the Year.
 Brown started 10 games and led team with 63 receptions for 973 yards and eight touchdowns.
 In 2013, he was named 2013 MIAA Special Teams Player of the Year as well as the NCAA Division II National Special Teams Player of the Year.
 He was also named a second-team AP Little All-American as all-purpose player and first-team All-MIAA player as kick returner and wide receiver.
 He caught 61 passes for 1,198 yards and 14 touchdowns.

 He finished as Pitt State’s all-time leader in receptions (185), receiving yards (3,380) and receiving touchdowns (34).
 His 3,380 receiving yards ranks fifth in MIAA history.
 Between receiving, rushing and return yards, Brown finished his career with 7,716 all-purpose yards, 6,244 at Pitt State.